undeadindustries/romper/README.md

 The DB is created from MAME XML and INI files.
 There is a Golang app to create the DB.
 I'm not sure if this will be put on Github.
 I've been a developer for decades.
 But this is my first C++ app.
-(Be nice when reporting issues) CMAKE is purposely not used.
-I may be used in the future.
-The m_ standard naming for variables is not used because almost everything is a member.
+(Be nice when reporting issues) The m_ standard naming for variables is not used because almost everything is a member.